nuviofreelancers/umurava_hackthon_april/README.md

 - `recommendation` (Strong Yes / Yes / Maybe / No)
 - `strengths[]` — reasons the candidate is a good fit
 - `gaps[]` — missing qualifications (with dealbreaker vs nice-to-have classification)
-- `bias_flags[]` — any detected potential bias indicators (name, graduation year, institution prestige)
+- `bias_flags[]` — any detected potential bias indicators

-The previous screening results for that job are **deleted** before the new results are inserted.
-This ensures results always reflect the current candidate pool.
+The previous screening results for that job are **deleted** before the new results are inserted, ensuring results always reflect the current candidate pool.

-### 3. AI Job Recommendations (Planned Feature)

-A planned feature will match candidates against other open jobs in the database if they score ≥ 70% match.
-This is not yet fully implemented.

 ---